kanaria69/Mainecoco/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## Cosmetic surgery used to be such a taboo subject.
+## Now you can talk about Botox and nobody raises an eyebrow.